ekoindia/openapi-spec/markdown/README.md

 ### 1. UPI Payment to VPA API

-Pay money from your Eko wallet to a VPA ID.
+Pay money from your Eko wallet to any bank account using UPI VPA (UPI ID).

 #### Details
 - **Method:** POST